exakat/exakat/docs/Rules.rst

 A unknown trait is mentioned in the use expression.

-The used traits all exist, but in the configuration block, some un-mentioned trait is called.
+The used traits all exist, but in the configuration block, some unmentioned trait is called.

 Be aware that the traits used in any configuration block may originate in any use expression.
-PHP will check the configuration block at instanciation only, and after compiling : at that moment, it will know all the used traits across the class.
+PHP will check the configuration block at instantiation only, and after compiling : at that moment, it will know all the used traits across the class.

 .. code-block:: php